 What is a scientific consensus?

-A scientific consensus is the collective opinion and judgement of scientists in a particular field of study, based on the quality and quantity of evidence.
+A scientific consensus is the collective opinion and judgment of scientists in a particular field of study, based on the quality and quantity of evidence.
 This consensus implies general agreement, and disagreement is usually limited and generally insignificant.

 There is no vote to get this consensus.
-There is not secret organization that proclaims a consensus.
+There is not a secret organization that proclaims a consensus.

 It’s actually a glacial process from preliminary observations to a point where scientists accept it as the consensus–there’s never really a moment when it becomes a consensus until you’ve passed that point.

-It’s generally based on high quality evidence, the best out there.
+It’s generally based on high-quality evidence, the best out there.
 It’s evidence that’s been put through the bright lights of criticism.
-It’s not done in a backroom of some ancient ivory tower institution, over champagne and caviar.
+It’s not done in a back room of some ancient ivory tower institution, over champagne and caviar.

 The first thing you have to know is that a scientific consensus isn’t even close to a consensus you might find in a political meeting or a business team.
-In the laymen’s use of the term, a consensus is equal to general agreement to move forward.
+In the layman’s use of the term, a consensus is equal to general agreement to move forward.
 It may or may not arrive because of good evidence, but it’s mostly a method to come to a decision.

 The scientific consensus is based on the accrued data, but it has been thoroughly scrutinized by the experts in the field over time.
-When we talk about the scientific consensus of climate change (or vaccines or GMOs or evolution), these weren’t made by a bunch of journalists or baseball players sitting in that room with food and drinks.
+When we talk about the scientific consensus of climate change (or vaccines or GMOs or evolution), these weren’t made by a bunch of journalists or politicians sitting in that room with food and drinks.
 It’s made by literally hundreds or thousands of scientists in that field that have many accumulated years of experience and knowledge.

-And let me reiterate–this knowledge doesn’t come by hours or days of “research” on Google or reading biased information.
+And let me reiterate – this knowledge doesn’t come by hours or days of “research” on Google or reading biased information.
 If a few thousand geologists, climatologists, and biologists give us a scientific consensus that anthropogenic climate change is real, then that’s solid knowledge.